Status: Bill 56 received royal assent on June 17, 2021

 - Broaden the act to include secondary 911 centres so they are able to apply for funding generated by the wireless levy

-- Increase the wireless 911 levy from 44 cents to 95 cents to help pay for the federally mandated technology modernizations, expected to cost $41 million annually
+- Increase the monthly wireless 911 levy from 44 cents to 95 cents to help pay for the federally mandated technology modernizations, expected to cost $41 million annually

 - Outline requirements for 911 centres to comply with Canadian Radio-television Telecommunications mandated changes

 - Create administration section of the Standards to include requirements for record management and staff training practices